usaid-cs/yesterday-i-learned/random.md

 - It takes only a 50% loss to take back 100% of your gains.
 - [Saudi Arabia](https://en.wikipedia.org/wiki/Saudi_Arabia) and [UAE](https://en.wikipedia.org/wiki/United_Arab_Emirates) are not the same countries.
 Saudi Arabia is the big one.
 UAE is a bit more to the east.
 Both are a huge expanse of almost nothing.
 - [Some muslim women choose to fast during pregnancy](http://www.bbc.com/news/health-10927611), even though [there are exceptions specifically for the pregnant and ill](https://en.wikipedia.org/wiki/Ramadan).
 "But I wasn't worried about my health or my baby's.
 I think Allah gives you strength and he protects your unborn child."
 It is not a _huge_ deal because they get to eat at night anyway.
 For other Muslims intending to cheat the system by living in places with no sunlight, they "should follow the timetable of Mecca".
-- 41-year-old [tluyben2](https://nl.linkedin.com/in/tluyben) recommends all programmers hang out with non-developers _a lot_.
 - If someone steals a $10 potato from a store, but the store bought that potato for $1, the store lost \$1.
 - [`/32`](https://www.ripe.net/about-us/press-centre/understanding-ip-addressing) is one IPv4 address, `/24` is all of 1.2.3.x, `/16` all of 1.2.x.x, `/8` all of 1.x.x.x.
 Occasionally you get [`/20`](https://answers.yahoo.com/question/index?qid=20071115104737AAQxeRg) blocks...
-- [There is only one group of people who are explicitly told in the Bible to never drink wine/alcohol, and that is the Nazirites](https://www.gotquestions.org/did-Jesus-drink-wine.html) (Numbers 6:1--4).
-Jesus was not a Nazirite; He was a "Nazarene," a native of the town of Nazareth (Luke 18:37).
-Jesus never took the Nazirite vow.
 - Not only have we gone through the phase of youtube influencers (like that guy Pew-die-pie), we are already into "micro influencers"---people with fewer than 1000 subscribers---whose videos seem more convincing due to the smaller audience.
 Also lower cost.
 - To run Java in your (debian) browser, you need both `openjdk-7-jre` and `icedtea-7-plugin` packages.
 - The Korean blood cake is also called _sundae_: https://en.wikipedia.org/wiki/Sundae_(Korean_food)
 - Because `iif` is a library function, it cannot short-circuit.
 - [APL = A Programming Language](http://en.wikipedia.org/wiki/APL_(programming_language)
-- [Benford's Law](http://en.wikipedia.org/wiki/Benford's_law): statistically speaking, the occurrence of base-10 digits is inverse proportional to its size.
 - (Naming) [Safari won't handle `css.gz` or `js.gz`.](http://stackoverflow.com/a/5502390/1558430)
 - An "heir presumptive" is different from an "heir apparent" in that the presumptive can be displaced by someone who is born later in higher priority (?).
 An example would be if the Queen's parents had another younger son.
 - Press `shift+delete` over any autosuggestion item in Chrome to [delete it](http://www.reddit.com/r/AskReddit/comments/1tsfyd/what_is_something_i_could_teach_myself_in_5/).